wearelighthouse/editorial-style-guide/README.md

 #### Semicolons

 'Do not use semicolons.
 They are transvestite hermaphrodites representing absolutely nothing.
-All they do is show you've been to college.' – Kurt Vonnegut.
+All they do is show you've been to college.'
+Kurt Vonnegut said that.
 He's right.

 #### Quotation marks

 Use straight quotation marks (', "), not curly quotation marks (‘, “).
 Initial quotations should use single quotes, while quotations-within-quotations should use double quotes. _Example: 'Punctuation might sound boring', said Steve, 'but "bad punctuation can ruin a pitch", as one expert said.'_

-#### Starting sentences with conjunctions
+### Formatting

-A conjunction is a word that joins two separate clauses, such as _and, but, because, while, until, although_ or _if_.
-Some people believe it's ungrammatical to start a sentence with a conjunction.
-They're wrong.
-Because Stone Cold said so.
+Italic and bold text should be used sparingly.
+This is particularly true online.
+Accessibility devices will often attribute semantic value to `<b>` and `<i>` tags, and research has shown that formatted text can be harder to read. _Exception: this sentence._

 ## How to write well